aws-samples/aws-modernization-with-dynatrace/content/40_lab_2/04_create_cluster.md

 2021-09-03 19:53:35 [✔]  EKS cluster "dynatrace-workshop-cluster" in "us-west-2" region is ready
 ```

+### 💥 **TECHNICAL NOTE**

+*It is possible that your AWS cloud shell will time out before you see the `EKS cluster is ready` `eksctl` console output.
+It that occurs, that is OK.
+Just refresh your connection to get back to the command prompt and just monitor the CloudFormation script progress from the AWS console as described next.*

 6 .
-Also verify the CloudFormation script is also complete within the AWS console.
+Monitor an verify completion status of the CloudFormation script within the AWS console.

 You can navigate to the CloudFormation page as shown below.
 ![image](/images/setup-cloudformation-search.png)